This guide provides information about how to install a set of Disruptive Technologies sensors and cloud connectors.

 - The more complex the geometry of the installation site, the more difficult it is to predict the signal paths.
 In some cases such as concrete shafts, the signal may bounce its way along the channel.

 Unblocked signal paths

-- It is alway better for the sensor to have as little obstruction between it and the Cloud Connector as possible.
-In environments where people and trolleys / crates etc. move around, signal strength may vary significantly depending on time of day and activity.
+- It is always better for the sensor to have as little obstruction between it and the Cloud Connector as possible.
+In environments where people and trolleys/crates etc. move around, signal strength may vary significantly depending on the time of day and activity.
 Placing Cloud Connectors high in the environment reduces many of these effects.

 Avoiding closed metal boxes

 - Metal reflects radio signals.
 A completely closed metal box will drastically reduce range.
 Placing sensors in rooms with the metal floor, walls and ceilings will need a Cloud Connector inside the room, and in many cases will require the Cloud Connector to be connected through ethernet.

 - Closed fridges and freezers generally have non-metallic openings, such as flexible material around doors and hinges.
 The signal can thus escape the metal case, but not without loss.